 I cannot preach enough about the importance of having an emergency fund.
 It doesn’t have to be some crazy high number when you’re starting out.
 I always say $1,000 is a good starting number.
 J and I have used our emergency fund a few times when something unexpected comes up then we simply work on replacing it.

 As a couple or as a young adult you need to know what’s important to you.
 For us, having a solid retirement savings and building our dream home are huge.
-Each month we have money automatically withdrawn from our checking account and put into our Roth IRAs.
-That’s on top of now qualifying for our 401(k)’s at work.
 Once we pay down more debt then our next focus is saving for land and building our dream home.

 I never think that J and I can’t reach our goals.
 I know that by creating these great financial habits now then in the years to come we won’t struggle as much.
 We will be able to reach any goal as long as we work together and have the same end-goal in mind.
 A few months ago, I created the 5 Money Management Tips you need to know.
 You’ll notice a few repeats, but that’s just because these tips and habits are crucial to long-term financial success.